Voting for Congress is like strengthening enemies of nation: BJP's Ravinder Raina

 "Ghulam Nabi Azad made baseless allegations against Army operating in Kashmir and LeT's Hafiz Saeed applauded him.
 It means Congress leaders are in nexus with Pakistani terrorists and anti-national forces.
 Nation won't forgive them.
 Voting for Congress means strengthening enemies and traitors," Raina told ANI today (October 3).

-The BJP has been trying to build a narrative on lines of both the Congress and Pakistan are against Prime Minister Narendra Modi.
+The BJP has been trying to build a narrative on lines that both the Congress and Pakistan are against Prime Minister Narendra Modi.

 Also Read | BJP hits back at Ghulam Nabi Azad for comments on Governor's rule